 6. Visit a megachurch.
 No matter one's religious or personal beliefs, attending a large American church service is definitely a unique experience.
 Ask around for recommendations for a good church-based youth group in your community, because many exchange students make true friends there thanks to the lighthearted social games and camaraderie.

 7. Go to a country music concert.
 Bonus points for dressing the part.

 8. Visit the local humane society.
 This explains a lot about why we don't have stray animals wandering around.

 9. Seat your student at your family's Thanksgiving table.
 Pumpkin Pie and cheesecake are much tastier than their odd names imply.

 10. Get him or her into prom and the graduation ceremony if you can.
-These rites of passage are unforgettable.
+These rites of passage are unforgettable, particularly for those who are seeing them through a foreigner's lens.
 Many schools allow exchange students to walk at graduation even if they are not receiving a diploma.

 Which of these activities have you never done?
 Which do you consider to be the most American?
 What would you add to the list?